What is Cisco Refresh

 As one of the largest Circular Economy Partners to Cisco in Europe, we’re delighted to have been awarded the recently launched Cisco Environmental Sustainability Specialisation.

-Members of our team completed training set by Cisco and successfully passed an exam designed to strengthen our role in actively supporting Cisco’s sustainability pledge for product returns.
+Our team members completed Cisco’s specialist training and passed an exam designed to strengthen our role in supporting Cisco’s sustainability pledge for product returns.

-Over the last fourteen years, Cistor has partnered with Cisco to keep technology in use for longer.
-As a key strategic circular economy partner in Cisco’s Refresh programme, we have utilised Cisco Refresh Technology in IT contracts around the world - including in Banks, the London Stock Exchange, International Service Providers, Government Departments, Universities, Businesses and Mobile Technology Companies.
+Over the last fourteen years, Cistor has partnered with Cisco to extend the life of technology.
+As a key strategic circular economy partner in Cisco’s Refresh programme, we have used Cisco Refresh technology in contracts worldwide.
+This includes work with banks, the London Stock Exchange, international service providers, government departments, universities, businesses, and mobile technology companies.

-Increasingly, we see organisations deep-dive into their environmental and social impact.
-The conversations we have with our clients is changing.
-Of course, organisations need technology to deliver continuity, to be secure, to be cost effective and to be resistant to supply chain challenges.
-However, the biggest change we are seeing is that organisations are now questioning how IT can align with their wider business sustainability goals such as eWaste, the circular economy and finite resource protection.
-Our Sustainability IT Consultancy offers support for organisations that crave this alignment.
+More organisations are now examining their environmental and social impact.
+The conversations we have with clients are changing.
+Of course, technology must deliver continuity, security, cost efficiency, and resilience to supply chain challenges.
+However, the biggest shift we see is that organisations now ask how IT can align with wider business sustainability goals such as reducing eWaste, supporting the circular economy, and protecting finite resources.

 Skip to content